RaDialog: A Large Vision-Language Model for Radiology Report Generation and Conversational Assistance: Methodology

-Our method leverages Large Language Models (LLMs) and visual feature extraction techniques to address the complexities of medical imaging diagnostics, particularly focusing on X-ray image report generation.
-In this section, we present our model architecture, training and inference pipeline, and instruct dataset.
+RaDialog leverages Large Language Models (LLMs) and visual feature extraction techniques to address the complexities of medical imaging diagnostics, particularly focusing on chest X-rays.
+In this section, we present our model, training, and instruct dataset.